nicklutsko/nicklutsko.github.io/_posts/2018-06-19-Decision-Making-and-Subjective-Uncertainty.md

 <center><img src="http://nicklutsko.github.io/notes/images/IAMs.png" alt="IAMs" style="width:320px;height:234px;" class="center"></center>

 <p>The economic model predicts carbon emissions, which are fed to the carbon-climate model, and the climate model estimates a “damage function”, which is given back to the economic model.
 Together, these can be used to explore the economic impacts of socio-economic storylines.
-For instance, we could compare a “business-as-usual” storyline with a future in which there is aggressive mitigation, and see which scenario would result in the higher overall economic growth.</p>
+For instance, we could compare a “business-as-usual” storyline with a future in which there is aggressive mitigation, and see which scenario results in the higher overall economic growth.</p>

 <p>IAMs combine models for two systems we can’t model very well: the climate system and (even worse) the economy; so their results have a lot of uncertainty, and they’ve been described as <a href="http://www.nber.org/papers/w19244">"close to useless as tools for policy analysis"</a>.
-But they’re still the best tool we have for predicting the potential economic impacts of climate change, and they actively inform policy decisions, so it’s important that we make them as good as we can.</p>
+But they’re still the best tool we have for predicting the potential economic impacts of climate change and they actively inform policy decisions, so we need to take criticisms of them seriously.</p>

 <h3>Subjective Uncertainty</h3>